heyterrance/ash/README.md

 ```

 Create objects with an unchanging position in memory.
 `stable_chunk` is a fixed sized region of uninitialized storage.
+Calls desturctor for all created elements.
 `stable_storage` uses `stable_chunk` to implement lists of uninitialized storage.

 ```